KasparEtter/ef1p/internet/index.md

 The design of a protocol impacts its performance:
-The more messages that need to be exchanged in a session, the less throughput you get over long distances due to the many round-trip times.
+The more messages that need to be exchanged in a session, the less throughput you get over long distances due to the many round trips.

 You can measure the speed of your Internet connection with tools such as [speedtest.net](https://www.speedtest.net/).